 Once you have signed up customers, that does not mean that it is time to rest up.
 It is only half the battle.
 The other half is to make sure that you retain the customers who have signed up to your business.
 Your customers are your loyal followers, and they need your complete attention or else they might soon leave.
 It is important to note that generally customer retention is on average 6 to 7 times less costly than customer acquisition.
 According to our guide for startups, it is estimated that closing a deal with a new customer is 4 times more costly than upselling to an existing client.
 All of these observations make customer retention extremely important.

 Losing customers is part and parcel of any business.
 Your product is not for everyone.
 What matters is to determine the level of customer attrition that you can manage.
 When talking about customer retention, one cannot ignore Churn, also known as customer attrition.
 This metric allows you to keep track of the rate at which customers have stopped paying for your product.
 When measuring churn, it is up to you to decide on a time frame.
 Some experts recommend 30 days whereas others prefer a longer period of 90 days.
 The reason for these conflicting timeframes is that the latter takes into account inactive customers who might not have given up your product completely.
+It is entirely possible to outsource your churn management for your business, and it can be a useful option if you feel this is something you may struggle with.

 In order to avoid churn, try to personalize your relationship with your clients and make them feel special through customized retention plans.